ashutosh-dave/LearnSmasher-Internship/README.md

 # LearnSmasher-Internship
-All the tasks completed during the internship at LearnSmasher
+All the tasks completed during the Machine Learning internship at LearnSmasher.